Configure player

 Because it's so complicated, he really encouraged you to actually draw a map of the projects and how they're organized over your storage.
 Again, not only in terms of their organized, how the user sees it, but more importantly, how they're organized in terms of the storage so that you get the performance expectations that you have.

+You don't lose anything by losing this material other than the UI responsiveness typically in a given session.
+It's the kind of thing you probably don't want to put on the SAN because it just generates a lot of unnecessary traffic. work.
 As you're thinking about multiple person projects, independently of the security issues and other things we've talked about, you want to look at other things to consider as well to make it possible for collaboration.
 Given that I think in the case of media, this is a pretty new world in terms of being able to get the kind of, if you will, completely seamless flow of collaboration between multiple users.
-There actually needs to be a little thought right now from the standpoint of how you lay out your projects and work in order to make it work more effectively.
+So there needs to be a little thought right now from the standpoint of how you lay out your projects and work in order to make it work more effectively.

 I mentioned early on that it's really important to consider making sure that you use a central directory service in terms of dealing with multiple users.
 I want to reiterate that again.
 It's one of those things that if you don't think about that up front, it will bite you.
 You'll come back later and you'll go, oops, yep, you were right.
 You need to think about that.
 The other is making sure that you can do that organization up front to enable the storage tuning later down the road.
 Two really important things that require some forethought.